jim-schwoebel/nala/README.md

 Nala is the world's most comprehensive open-source voice assistant for mac computers.

+Nala is a verastile open-source voice assistant to improve the workflow of your daily life.
+Nala uses actions which can be triggered by user voice queries.
+All the user needs to do is say 'hey nala' and it will spark Nala to listen and respond to requests.

+Nala uses machine learning to parse through user intents.
+If a request is not understood or is an anomaly, a web search is performed to give the user an answer.

 ## how to setup

 It's super easy to setup Nala.
 All you need to do is: